EarthObservationSimulator/orbitpy/docs/module_mission.rst

    propagator, :ref:`propagator_json_object`, ,Propagator specifications. settings, :ref:`settings_json_object`, , General settings.

-.. note:: In case of *GRID COVERAGE* calculation, the field-of-regard is used (and not the scene-field-of-view).
-In case of SAR instruments and coverage calculations
+.. note:: In case of *GRID COVERAGE* calculation, the field-of-regard is used (FOR = sceneFOV if unspecified, and sceneFOV = instrument FOV if unspecified).
-          involving grid (i.e. *GRID COVERAGE* and *POINTING OPTIONS WITH GRID COVERAGE*), only the access at the middle of a continuous access interval is shown
+          In case of SAR instruments and coverage calculations involving grid (i.e. *GRID COVERAGE* and *POINTING OPTIONS WITH GRID COVERAGE*), only the access at the middle of a continuous access interval is shown (see :ref:`correction_of_access_files`).
-          (see :ref:`correction_of_access_files`).

 .. note:: *Either* of the ``constellation``, ``instrument`` json objects or the ``spacecraft`` json object should be provided in the mission specifications.
 Both should not be specified.